Table of Contents

 Bo-Dachs may suffer from a number of eye conditions because of their protruding eyes.
 These can be mild, such as pink eye, or more serious, like cataracts, corneal ulcers, and glaucoma.
 Flat faces also make their eyes even more exposed, meaning they are more at risk of physical injuries.

-Intervertebral disc disease (IVDD) is one of the most common health concerns affecting Dachshunds.
+Intervertebral disc disease (IVDD) is one of the most common health concerns affecting Dachshunds’ lifespan.
 Mixing them with Boston Terriers does not remove the risk entirely, but it does reduce it.
-This condition occurs when the discs between spinal bones (vertebrae), which otherwise protect the spinal cord, become either displaced or ruptured, damaging the spinal cord.
+This back problem occurs when the discs between spinal bones (vertebrae), which otherwise protect the spinal cord, become either displaced or ruptured, damaging the spinal cord.
 If left unchecked, it can cause permanent paralysis.
+The Dachshund owners need to take good care of their pooches, but since Mauxies can inherit IVDD from their parents, check them regularly with the vet.

 |Major concerns||Minor concerns|